 Service door shall have minimum horizontal opening of 24 inches and minimum vertical opening of 68 inches.

-Service door shall be of split-type, outward opening type.
+The door shall be of split-type, outward opening type.

 All door glass shall be approved safety glass.
-Bottom of each lower glass panel shall not be more than 10 inches from the top surface bottom of the bottom step.
+Bottom of each lower glass panel shall not be more than ten inches from the top surface of the bottom step.
 Top of each upper glass panel when viewed from the interior shall not be more than three inches below the interior door control cover or header pad.

 Vertical closing edges shall be equipped with flexible material to protect children’s fingers.

-All doors shall be equipped with padding at the top of each door opening.
-Pad shall be at least three inches wide and one inch thick and extend the full width of the door opening.
+The door opening shall be equipped with padding at the top of each door.
+Padding shall be at least three inches wide and one inch thick and extend the full width of the door opening.

-For power-operated entrance doors, the emergency release valve, switch or device to release the service door must be placed above, to the immediate left, or to the immediate right of the entrance door and must be clearly labeled in a color contrast with the background of the label.
+For power-operated service doors, an emergency release valve, switch or device to release the service door shall be placed above, or to the immediate left or right of the door, and shall be clearly labeled in a color to contrast with the background of the label.
 The emergency release valve, switch or device shall work in the absence of power.

-Rear Emergency Door Type B, C and D vehicles .
+Rear Emergency Door Types C and D Public School Buses.

 Emergency door shall be located in center of rear end of bus.